-First steps for protecting innovation
+First steps for startups in obtaining patents

 Before spending any money, it is critical for entrepreneurs to understand how getting a patent is different from infringing a patent.
 Getting a patent does not mean you automatically have the right to make/sell your product.

 It is equally important to understand the differences between utility patents and design patents.
 Design patents protect how an invention looks while utility patents protect how an invention works.
 Ask yourself whether you want to protect how your concept looks or how it works, or both.
 Utility patents cost significantly more than design patents, and involve a much longer prosecution process.